iodide-project/iodide/docs/workflows.md

 #### CORS problems

-Note that the one of biggest problems people encounter when attempting to load data into Iodide is problems with [CORS settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which can restrict the ability of Iodide to download data from some other websites.
+One of the most common problems people encounter when attempting to load data into Iodide from a remote server are issues with [CORS settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which can restrict the ability of Iodide to download data from some other websites.
 Unfortunately, for security reasons browsers make it [impossible to surface CORS errors in a web app](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Functional_overview), so Iodide cannot give you the guidance you need directly, but if you have trouble loading a data file from a third party server, this is very likely to be the reason why.
 To check, you can open your browser's developer tools (press `ctrl+shift+i`); in case of a CORS issue, you will see a message like:

 ```
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at {URI of resource you tried to load}.
 (Reason: CORS request did not succeed).
 ```

 To work around CORS errors, you need to upload your data to a server that does not impose restrictions on resource sharing.
-We recommend using [GitHub Gists](https://gist.github.com/), which allows users to upload files that can be downloaded within Iodide.
+We recommend using either the Iodide server for storing data (see below), or using a [GitHub Gist](https://gist.github.com/), which will allow you to upload files that can be downloaded within Iodide.
 After uploading your data into a gist, you can access the data by copying the URL for the "raw" version of your gist, which can be accessed at `https://gist.githubusercontent.com/{your user name}/{your gist id}/raw`

 ### Uploading data to an Iodide notebook

 _Note (2019-03-11): we are aware that this workflow is currently quite awkward.
-It is under active development and will be substantially improved within the next few weeks._
+It is under active development and will be substantially improved very soon._

 _Note (2019-03-11): during our alpha period, files larger than 10MB cannot be uploaded._